Artists for Change aims to create a series of educational media to raise awareness on the commercial sexual exploitation of minors.

 Ultimately, in order to find herself and rescue her helpless friends, she must confront her own fears and help lead the police to her traffickers — no matter the cost.

-Fifteen-year-old Angie Morgan feels all alone in the world, her parent’s have got divorced and she feels no one wants her.
+Sixteen-year-old Angie Morgan feels that her parents don’t understand her.
 When she is befriended by the good looking and seductive Mario everything seems to change for the better.
-However her innocent, suburban life is upended when Mario lures her away with him and sells her to a sex trafficking ring.
-He cleverly manipulates her to believe that he loves her and that he owes money to the traffickers and so had no option but to do what he did.
+He understands her desire to be a musician and promises to help her fulfill her dreams.
+However her innocent, suburban life is upended when Mario lures her away and sells her to a sex trafficking ring.

 Angie is shocked and scared at her new found situation but hangs on to the belief that Mario loves her and that they will eventually both get out of the situation and create a good life together.
 Finally when it becomes clear to her that this will never happen, she is so over come with shame and remorse for the lifestyle she is stuck into that all seems hopeless.